Open Secrets

 ON EVENTS

-7. “People who have just begun their search for truth but who do not know ‘the law of action’ or have not correctly understood ‘the space fallacy’ are perplexed when they hear or read that events are immutable.
+4. “People who have just begun their search for truth but who do not know ‘the law of action’ or have not correctly understood ‘the space fallacy’ are perplexed when they hear or read that events are immutable.

-Author’s note: “These guiding principles are to be employed in a period of extreme chaos.
+Author’s note: “These guiding principles are to be employed in a period of extreme chaos (disorganization).
 They exist to restore order.
 They do not need defence.
 Anyone who defends the guiding principles is defending something false.
 When body (including the brain which is commonly or wrongly regarded as the individual mind) achieves spontaneity with mind, the guiding principles have been understood.”

 1. “Life is a game of thought in which there are no others; truly, there’s only one mind.”